eslint/eslint/docs/src/user-guide/configuring/language-options.md

 ### Using configuration files

-To specify environments in a configuration file, use the `env` key and specify which environments you want to enable by setting each to `true`.
+To specify environments in a configuration file, use the `env` key.
+Specify which environments you want to enable by setting each to `true`.
 For example, the following enables the browser and Node.js environments:

 ```json
 {